 Of the Boy Scouts of America

-A great place to start is becoming a James E. West Fellow or sponsoring someone else.
+A great place to start is by giving to Scouting’s future by becoming a James E. West Fellow or sponsoring someone else.
 Everyone is invited to join.
 Membership expresses support for and belief in the Longhorn Council endowment effort.

 Individuals who contribute $1,000 or more in cash or securities to the Longhorn Council endowment trust fund qualify for the James E. West Fellowship Award, a national recognition.
 This contribution is in addition to, and does not diminish or replace, the donor’s annual gift to the Council’s Friends of Scouting campaign.

 In addition to individual James E. West Fellowships, organizations or individuals may contribute an award in honor of someone – an Eagle Scout, a Silver Beaver recipient, the Council President, a District Chairman, a business associate, a special Scouter, or in memory of a loved one.